GuangzhengLyu/Subminute-Ageing-Assessment-Retired-LIBs/8-Open-Source Datasets/README.md

 This folder performs external validation of the proposed subminute cross-dimensional ageing assessment framework using 10 open-source lithium-ion battery datasets covering mainstream cathode chemistries (NCA, NCM, LFP, LMO).
 For each dataset, raw files are converted into a unified `OneCycle_*` format, internal-state features are constructed, ageing assessment is performed under either PLSR or 14 data-driven estimators, and sorting consistency is evaluated using K-means-based grouping.

-This module corresponds to Supplementary Fig. 23 to Supplementary Fig. 32.
+This module corresponds to **Supplementary Fig. 23 to Supplementary Fig. 32**.

 ---